2022 Cincinnati Reds season

 The 2022 Cincinnati Reds season was the 153rd season for the franchise in Major League Baseball, and their 20th at Great American Ball Park in Cincinnati.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
 On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day was played on April 7.
 Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.

 The Reds finished the season 62–100, tied for fourth in the National League Central.
 It was their first 100-loss season since 1982 and their 2nd in franchise history.
 The 2022 season was only the 3rd time since 1890 that the Reds opened the season on the road (following the 1966 and 1990 seasons).
-Reds pitchers had 110 hit batsmen in 2022, breaking the previous record of 109 set by the 1899 Cleveland Spiders.
+Reds pitchers hit 110 batters in 2022, breaking the previous record of 109 set by the 1899 Cleveland Spiders.